zekeriyyaa/Augmented-Reality-on-Autonomous-Guided-Vehicle/README.md

 System software architecture is shown below:
 > <img src="https://github.com/zekeriyyaa/Augmented-Reality-on-Autonomous-Guided-Vehicle/blob/master/images/softwareArchitecture.PNG" width="630px" height="330px"/>

 There are two different perspective that enable us to see object that represented data of AGV on real environment.
 The first one is AGV own camera and second one is the AR app' camera.
 This app performing on simulation and real environment.
+When the application is running, it is possible to switch between each other at the same time.
 During the initial process of development cycle of this app, simulation environment was used for test.
 With the end of development process, real environment that has its own components (AGV,server etc.) was used.

 The real and simulation environments are shown below:
 > <img src="https://github.com/zekeriyyaa/Augmented-Reality-on-Autonomous-Guided-Vehicle/blob/master/images/realEnvironment.png" width="400px" height="200px"/>